GrayCodez/i-pro-file-review/REVIEW.md

 PROPOSING:

 **(Our goal, businesses)** stand out in the digital world using, web strategies, mobile solutions and digital marketing.
+FEEDBACK:

+So there was a grammer error in this the sentence was suppose to be " Our goal, **is to help** business stand out....."

 ### Our goal regular, our vision bold